xavidelamo/mgci-docs/docs/source/overview.rst

 For disaggregation purposes, this mountain area is subdivided into bioclimatic belts as defined by Körner et al. (2011).
 Körner et al. subdivides mountains vertically into seven bioclimatic belts based on average temperatures, therefore accounting the latitudinal change in elevation of thermally similar areas in the world’s mountains.
 For the purposes of this indicator, these seven bioclimatic belts are aggregated into four (Nival, Alpine, Montane and Remaining mountain areas), as illustrated in Table 1.

 **Table 1.** Mountain bioclimatic belts as defined by Körner et al. (2011) and reclassification for data disaggregation of SDG Indicator 15.4.2.
-Growing season is defined as the number of days between daily mean temperature exceeds 0.9 °C then falls below 0.9 °C table:: This is my table
+Growing season is defined as the number of days between daily mean temperature exceeds 0.9 °C then falls below 0.9 °C
-:widths: 20 30 50

 +----------------------+------------------+-------------------------+-------------------------+
 |                      |                  |                         | Bioclimatic belts       |
 + Bioclimatic belts    | Growing season   | Growing season length   | adopted for SDG         |